gamestrafe/thedivision2/source/_pages/side-missions.md

 Several mission are available that are side missions.
 These can only be done once and usually are given by a person in a settlement.
 Talk to everyone to collect all of them.

+SHD side missions are unlocked after completing the main mission Jefferson Trade Center.

+All these missions give XP, which is tied to your level.
+The higher your level, the more XP you get.
+At level 5 you get 4275 XP, at level 10 x XP, level 20 x XP and at level 30 x XP.

 ## Odea Tech Office

 Given by Justin Boyd at the Theater, after reaching level 1 of the Settlement.